Advent of AI 2025 - Day 1: Getting Goose to Generate Daily Fortunes in CI

 - Automatically commits updates to the README

-The https://github.com/nickytonline/advent-of-ai-2025 repository on GitHubGetting Goose and CI to Play Nice permalink
+The https://github.com/nickytonline/advent-of-ai-2025 repository on GitHubGetting Goose and CI to Play Nice#

 Instead of using the install script, I manually downloaded and extracted the binary: